fy164251/text_style_transfer/README.md

 - GLTR: http://gltr.io/

 - Source for adversarial classifiers (CAAE, ARAE) for classifying naturalness - https://arxiv.org/pdf/1511.06349.pdf

+## To-dos:

+- Talk to Kian / Andrew for further guidance
+- Closing the loop: use discriminator as an extra filter to select the best K examples, and then use them as input to generator?